diegomiranda02/automaticVizWithStreamlit/README.md

         return super().generateJSONReport()
 ```

 The classe CustomerReport has two report sections: a customer detailed information section, defined in the 'customerDetailedInformation method, and a customer location section, which is defined in the 'customerLocation' method.
 To generate the JSON is the format specified previouly, is used the methods of the class BaseReport 'addTableData' and 'addMapData'.
 And after the sections of the report implemented, the method 'generateJSONReport' is executed to create the whole report structure.
-To define the title and subtitle of the report two variables are defined in the superclass BaseReport, and to set this variables values the following code is used:
+To define the title and subtitle of the report, two variables are defined in the superclass BaseReport, and to set this variables values the following code is used:

 ```
 def __init__(self, title:str, subtitle:str):
         super(CustomerReport, self).__init__(title, subtitle)
 ```

-After the CustomerReport is implemented is time to instantiate the report and get the JSON result to show in the visualization tool.
+After the CustomerReport is implemented, is time to instantiate the report and get the JSON result to show in the visualization tool.
 The following code do the job:

 ```
 customerReportTitle = "Clients Report"